justincbagley/Teams-Attendance/README.md

 "Participants" attendance files exported from [Microsoft Teams](https://www.microsoft.com/en-us/microsoft-365/microsoft-teams/) for each course section, and no straightforward way to summarize student attendances.
-I wrote this myself to provide a permanent solution, since I our university is likely to continue using Microsoft Teams in the foreseeable future.
+I wrote this myself to provide a permanent solution, since our university is likely to continue using Microsoft Teams in the foreseeable future.

 _Note:_ Other tools are available for classroom attendance, including tools in the Turning